 Please visit the Schedule page for a upcoming list of events.

 In addition to performing, Clara serves as the Associate Artistic Director of Source Song Festival, a week-long art song festival in Minneapolis, Minnesota.
 This festival strives to create and perform new art song, and cultivate an educational environment for students of song, including composers, vocalists, and collaborative pianists.
 The festival will be in its fifth season August 5-11th, 2018.
-In addition to her solo work, she participates in a number of ensembles, including Lumina Women’s Ensemble, The Rose Ensemble, the Mirandola Ensemble, and Seraphic Fire.
+In addition to her solo work, she participates in a number of ensembles, including Lumina Women’s Ensemble and Seraphic Fire.